ferdininadresi/linkedin-flow-filter/README.md

 Use **⚙ → 💾 Export** to download all your flows/people as a JSON file, and **📂 Import** to load it back into the same or another browser.
 We recommend taking a backup after any significant changes.

+## Known Issues

+- **Panel disappearing after clicking into a notification:** On some accounts, clicking a notification card and then navigating back to "Notifications" (via the top nav icon) can cause the panel to briefly disappear or reset to "All."
+Two reliable workarounds:
+  - Use your browser's **Back** button instead of clicking the "Notifications" icon again — this preserves the page state and keeps the panel in place.
+  - Open notifications in a **new tab** (right-click a card → "Open link in new tab", or Cmd/Ctrl+click) instead of navigating away — the original Notifications tab, with the panel and your selected flow, stays untouched in the background.
+- If the panel still doesn't reappear, a full page refresh (F5 / Cmd+R) reliably fixes it.

 ## Technical note
 The extension locates notification cards using the